hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 <Hds::Alert @type="inline" @color="neutral" as |A|>
   <A.Title>Modifying user permissions</A.Title>
   <A.Description>
-    This page displays all users in the organization that have permissions in this project.
+    This page displays all users in the organization who have permissions in this project.
 A user must be invited to the org first before you can change the user’s role at the project level.
   </A.Description>
   <A.Button @text="Go to HCP Design Sandbox" @color="secondary" @href="#" />
   <A.Link::Standalone @text="View documentation" @color="primary" @icon="docs-link" @iconPosition="trailing" @href="#" />